 The downside–or at least a minor inconvenience–is that you need to manage your website in one place and your business operations in another.
 And even though installing external apps is pretty straightforward, it might require some technical knowledge to get them to look and work the way you want on the website.

 A website is nothing without content.
 We've already outlined some of the core areas a direct booking website needs, such as great design, UX, and tools that make shopping through your site possible.

 When creating content, there are two things you need to concentrate on: copywriting and visuals.

 Next up, you'll need to add copy – a.k.a text – to your website.
 This is an important step because copywriting helps your customers understand what your business is about and how doing business with you works in practice.
 Furthermore, tone of voice is strongly linked to how people perceive your brand.
 Whether you want to sound playful, rebellious, provocative, or neutral - it's up to you.

 The key to good copy is to keep things easy to read but information-rich.
-Large blocks of texts are intimidating for quick browsing.
+Large blocks of text are intimidating for quick browsing.
 So try to break down information into bite-size chunks of plain language.

 Copywriting is particularly important on your product pages.
-Spend time on honing the product descriptions and remember keyword optimization.
+Spend time honing the product descriptions and remember keyword optimization.
 Not only do product descriptions help customers learn more about the product, but product pages can be one of the most important sources of organic traffic.